haskell-works/blog/drafts/2018-07-26-draft-post.markdown

 Such parsers both take use much memory and are too slow, being orders of magnitude slower than what IO bandwidth would allow.

-In some sense, we can understand the slowness as a consequence large memory usage.
+In some sense, we can understand the slowness as a consequence large memory usage:
 All that memory access does not come for free time-wise.

 Traditional whole-document parsers spend a lot of time allocating memory, assigning